slemire/slemire.github.io/_posts/2020-03-21-htb-writeup-forest.md

 ---
 layout: single
 title: Forest - Hack The Box
-excerpt: "Forest is a nice easy box that go over some Active Directory vulnerabilities such as pre-authentication not enabled which allows an attacker to crack a user's hash offline, as well as ACLs abuse which we leverage in this case to give ourselves DCsync rights on the domain.
-I used Bloodhound with aclpwn to automate the attack path."
+excerpt: "Forest is a nice easy box that go over two Active Directory misconfigurations / vulnerabilities: Kerberos Pre-Authentication (disabled) and ACLs misconfiguration.
+After I retrieve and cracked the hash for the service account I used aclpwn to automate the attack path and give myself DCsync rights to the domain."
 date: 2020-03-21
 classes: wide
 header: